 This may sound counter intuitive, because oil = blemishes, right?
 Well no not exactly, sorry to put a confusing spin on things.

-You can have extremely oily skin that is completely clear; likewise you can have a dry, combination skin that breaks out with pimples.
+You can have extremely oily skin that is completely clear; but likewise you can have a dry, combination skin, that breaks out with pimples.

 Just because a pimple is clogged and has a lot of oil in it, doesn’t necessarily mean that oil actually created the problem in the first place.

-Blocked pores and pimples are created by a build up of bacteria and debris in the cellular wall, not just from having oily skin.
+Blocked pores and pimples, are created by a build up of bacteria and debris in the cellular wall, not just from having an oily skin.

 THE BEAUTY BENEFITS

 Nature really is clever, it provides us with oils that mimic our own sebum (oil), just look at all of their wonderful benefits:

 - Provides a breathable barrier